Turkey–United States relations: Iraq (territorial integrity)

 Turkey is particularly cautious about a Kurdish state arising from a destabilized Iraq.
 Turkey has fought an insurgent war against the PKK, which is listed as a terrorist organization internationally by a number of states and organizations.
 Iraq was a safe haven for PKK.
 The Iraqi Kurds were organized under the PUK and KDP, who later cooperated with American forces during the 2003 invasion of Iraq.

 In 2002 Morton I. Abramowitz (1989–1991 US Ambassador) said, in regards to Turkey's involvement in an upcoming war: "It is hard to believe that in the end the Turks would not cooperate with the United States if war takes place, with or without UN blessing".
 Vice President Dick Cheney's only trip abroad in his first three years at the office was a four-day trip to Ankara.
 Prime Minister Bülent Ecevit welcomed Cheney to a working dinner on March 19, who offered $228 million to aid in military efforts provided that international military operations took command of the Afghanistan peacekeeping force.
 Turkey's position on Iraq was presented to Cheney.
 In December 2002, Turkey moved approximately 15,000 soldiers to its border with Iraq.
 The 2003 invasion of Iraq faced strong domestic opposition in Turkey: opinion polls showed that 80% of Turks were opposed to the war.
 The Turkish Parliament's position reflected the public's.
 The March 1, 2003, motion at the Turkish Parliament could not reach the absolute majority of 276 votes needed to allow US troops to attack Iraq from Turkey (62,000 troops and more than 250 planes), the final tally being 264 votes for and 250 against.
 BBC's Jonny Dymond said the knife-edge vote is a massive blow to the government which has a majority in parliament.
-On March 11, Abdullah Gul resigned as Turkey's Prime Minister.
+On March 11, Abdullah Gül resigned as Turkey's Prime Minister.
 Chief of the General Staff of Turkey Hilmi Özkök said "Turkey would suffer the effects of the war [motion also included twice as many Turkish troops to be deployed to northern Iraq]."
 The US did not immediately re-deploy the forces intended for staging in Turkey and the State Department asked for "clarification" of the Turkish vote.
 In the end, the US pulled the offer of $6 billion in grants and up to $24 billion in loan guarantees, which caused Turkey's stock market to plunge by 12%.